Vehrik/FarOut/Characters/Physiology.md

     are able to Attack it.
-Your GM determines how close you actually have to be to things to interact with objects in the way you explain you want to, but equipment, items, mechsuits, and other special objects have Reach requirements baked into them.
+Your GM determines how close you actually have to be to things to interact with objects in the way you explain you want to, but equipment, items, mechsuits, and other special objects have Reach requirements baked into them, and you are always able to attack Creatures within your Reach assuming you have Line of Sight with them.

-OCCUPIED SPACE
+###OCCUPIED SPACE

     Character's possess a range of natural postures or movement patterns during active combat scenarios.
 This "field of probability" in-game is represented by a number of cubes that are 5ft long, 5ft wide and 5ft tall [5x5x5] in game.
-Sources of Damage may, for various reasons, contact any point of this space and invoke a reaction from the Character and their Player.
+Sources of Damage may contact any point of this space and invoke a reaction from the Character and their Player.

     If you have more than 1^3 // (5 x 5 x 5)ft of Occupied Space associated with your Character, you must distribute it in a way that makes the most sense given your Character's anatomy.
 Characters are able to bend and contort in ways that make sense given their anatomy, but doing so is counted as a Squeeze Action.
 When a Character Squeezes into a Space, their Occupied Space is reduced by half, but they reduce their Stride to 0 and Bust while preforming all Brawn and Speed Challenges until they Unsqueeze as an Action.

     The "Real World Analogue" subheading refers to the rough body-mass of a thing that actually exists.
 It does not lock you into a specific distribution of that body mass at Character Creation.
-Whether you take on a huge snake-like body, or a sentient, sixed-leg spider form it best determined by having a discussion about it with your GM, they will probably have some ideas about the Game World that limit what kind of Anatomies/Forms/Species would "fit".
+Whether you take on a huge snake-like body, or a sentient, sixed-leg spider form it best determined by having a discussion about it with your GM, they will probably have some ideas about the Game World that limit what kind of Anatomies, Forms, and Species would "fit".

     Often, GM's will tell you enough about the World they're building (or otherwise refer to premade Worlds) that you will get an idea what's allowed and what isn't.
 In any event, the only tangible number that must be refered during this discussion is your Character's Occupied Space.

-    That all said, Occupied Space must be laid out such that every Square of it is connected to at least one other, and in order for two Squares to be considered connected, the center of a flat side of one Square must be touching the center of a flat side of at least one other Square.
+    That all said, Occupied Space must be laid out such that every Square has 4 of its edges touching 4 edges of at least one other Square.

     This space is seperate from (but influenced by) the natural mental image players are meant to develope of their Characters.
 Your GM is at liberty to decide that